-You don’t have to wait for summer to engage with the arts!
+You don’t have to wait for summer to have fun at COCA Arts Camps!
 Join us over spring break (March 20–24) for unique and fun arts learning experiences.
 You’ll find favorites from COCA’s popular Summer Arts Camps as well as a few surprises, all taught by COCA’s faculty of amazing and experienced teaching artists.
-In-person camps available for ages 5–10.
+Camps available for ages 4–10.

 - In this Section

 COCA campers enjoy a unique and fun-filled camp experience taught by our talented teaching artists who also work professionally as exhibiting artists or performers throughout the region.

 Our Arts-Learning Experiences

 We provide a safe, comfortable, arts-learning environment where campers can truly enjoy art and the art-making process.
 Many of our camps are multidisciplinary and are taught by multiple teaching artists.
 COCA camps are designed to engage all types of learners.

 Campers learn in a fun, relaxed environment where they can express their creativity and gain self-confidence.
 Family and friends are invited to performances and exhibitions (as noted) spotlighting the work created throughout the week.